pmatigakis/dctool2/README.md

-dctool2 is a collection of luigi tasks that train a web page classifier.
+dctool2 is a collection of luigi tasks that train a document text classifier.

 ### Installation
 Create and activate a virtualenv environment

 ```
-virtualenv --python=python2.7 virtualenv
+virtualenv --python=python3 virtualenv
 source virtualenv/bin/activate
 ```